raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ........
 ```

 The "inductive" approach calculates every possible arrangement that has a queen in position 1 before computing those with a queen in position 2, then 3, then 4.
 When it has done so, it has computed half of the possible arrangements.
-But it has also calculated all of the possible mirror arrangements for their mirrors.
-Therefore, when it has finished computing the above, we have also computed:
+But it has also calculated all of the possible mirror arrangements.
+Therefore, when it has finished computing the above, it has also computed:

 ```
 ....4321